scraton/node-red-contrib-telegrambot-home/README.md

 An environment with node-red can be easily spun up using Docker and Docker Compose.

-1. Clone this repository:        `git clone https://github.com/scraton/node-red-contrib-telegrambot-switches`
+1. Clone this repository:        `git clone https://github.com/scraton/node-red-contrib-telegrambot-home`
-1. Install node dependencies:    `cd node-red-contrib-telegrambot-switches && yarn install`
+1. Install node dependencies:    `cd node-red-contrib-telegrambot-home && yarn install`
 1. Start the docker environment: `yarn run dev`